Jamio/JM_MissionFrameworkDocs/docs/features/earplugs.md

 ## ⚙️ How It Works

-Give a brief technical summary of how it functions in-game.
+The earplugs work on a toggleable variable.
+If it returns true, earplugs are classed as active and sound is reduced, and vice versa.

 - Actions to add/remove earplugs are added as scroll wheel actions to all players.
-- Audio volume is reduced using Arma’s `fadeSound` command.
+- Audio volume is reduced using Arma’s `fadeSound` and 'fadeRadio' commands.
-- The earplug status is local per player
+- The earplug status is local per player.

 ---

 ## 🛠️ Mission Maker Usage

-The ability for players to use earplugs can be enabled in <span style="color: orange; font-weight: bold;">JM_init.sqf</span> by toggling `<JM_Earplugs>` to true.
+The ability for players to use earplugs can be enabled in <span style="color: orange; font-weight: bold;">JM_init.sqf</span> by toggling `JM_Earplugs` to true.

 ---